btel/SpikeSort/docs/source/tutorials/tutorial_beans.rst

 electrodes.
 SpikeSort currently supports data saved in Bakerlab and HDF5 format but new formats can be easily added.

-To start with, you can download a sample data file from :download:`here <../../../data/tutorial.h5>`.
+To start with, you can download a sample `data file`_.

 This hierarchical file is organized as following::

    /subject/session/electrodeid